This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Pleasant skin feeling:

-Due to the 18 carat gold used, our jewelery feels pleasantly soft on the skin.
-The high proportion of fine gold also makes it the ideal companion for people with sensitive skin, as contact allergies cannot occur.
+Thanks to the 18 or 14-carat gold used, our jewelry feels pleasantly smooth against the skin.
+Its high fine gold content also makes it the ideal choice for people with sensitive skin, and in many cases it is also well tolerated by sensitive skin.

 From this blog post